 For cocktails, logically opt for a long drink glass or a martini glass.
 Choose a shooter glass for chilled shots and a tumbler glass for on-ice consumption.
 However, should you want to enjoy a good cognac in its purest form – neat – you owe it to the nectar to select the best drinking vessel and ensure the best tasting experience.

 Essentially, the idea is to give it the largest surface area possible while closing it at the rim to concentrate the aromas up to the nose and get the best introduction to the palate.
-While it is believed to intensify the aromas, the snifter also concentrates the alcohol vapors straight to the nose, which can annihilate the whole experience.
-That’s the main reason why cognac specialists recommend to best serve it in a cellar-master glass or in a tulip shaped wine glass.
+While it is believed to intensify the aroma, the snifter also concentrates the alcohol vapors straight to the nose, annihilating the whole experience.
+That’s the main reason why cognac specialists recommend best serve it in a cellar-master glass or a tulip-shaped wine glass.